 You’ll usually know when your little one is getting a new tooth thanks to some pretty clear signs.
-Some babies may display all the common signs of teething, whereas some may show only one or two – or none.
+Some babies may display all the common signs of teething, whereas some may show only 1 or 2 – or none.

-All babies dribble but when you notice their bibs or clothes are soaking wet that’s a good sign a tooth is near.
+All babies dribble, but when you notice their bib or clothes soaking wet, it’s a pretty good sign a tooth is near.

 Red and/or swollen gums

 Looking inside your baby’s mouth can be an easy way to check if there is a tooth coming.
 You’ll typically notice red or swollen gums where the tooth is due.

 This is a tricky one because babies cry for LOTS of different reasons.
 And some babies just tend to cry more than others.
 Crying can vary from anywhere from a bit of a winge to a whimper to an all-out scream when they teethe.

 If your happy-go-lucky little one seems cranky or irritable, a new tooth could be the culprit.
 Some babies might tend to be more grizzly at night, while some might stay that way for days.

 Who doesn’t want cuddles from their favourite person when they’re in pain or discomfort?
 Your little one is likely wanting to be held more when they’re popping a tooth.

 Some babies’ cheeks will be a sure giveaway that they are about to sprout a new tooth as they go a bright shade of red.
 It will often appear on the side of the new tooth.